madcato/RailsServer/README.md

 4. Git clone this project

+5. Isntall bundle

+		$ gem install bundle

-5. Enter in project dir an update gems with:
+6. Enter in project dir an update gems with:

 		$ bundle update